project-poodle/poodle/design.md

   - followed by the Record offset and length table
   - followed by crc32 of the offset lookup (one per file)

-- followed by a list of Record Groups
+- followed by a list of Record Buckets
-  - each Record Group share the same Key, with one or more Groups
+  - each Record Bucket share the same Key, with one or more Buckets
-  - Record Groups are sorted by Key and are stored in sorted order
+  - Record Buckets are sorted by Key and are stored in sorted order
-  - a crc32 is at the end of all the Record Groups (one per file)
+  - a crc32 is at the end of all the Record Buckets (one per file)

-- Groups for Key
+- Buckets for Key
-  - Default Group has empty name, and is always stored as the first record.
+  - Default Bucket has empty name, and is always stored as the first record.
-  - Other Groups (if exist), are stored in sorted order
+  - Other Buckets (if exist), are stored in sorted order

 ### Record Offset Lookup ###